 At the club we were in, after what seemed like an hour later, I saw Mimi strike a friendship with a foreigner who was seated at the table next to us.
 The self-assured man was a tall, wiry, brunet who looked Italian from afar, and was undeniably smitten by her.
 They were at the bar, while we were on the dance floor letting our hair down, suitably inebriated by the copious amounts of alcohol we’d mixed.

-Despite our befuddled state, we noticed them sharing numbers, kissing, and exchanging deep, passionate embraces.
-After a while, I saw the man leave and she joined the rest of our party as though not much had passed.
+Despite our befuddled state, we noticed them sharing numbers, kissing, and exchanging a deep, passionate embraces After a while, I saw the man leave and she joined the rest of our party as though not much had passed.

 I met Mimi two days later.
 I learnt that she had already spent a rather romantic evening with the man she’d met at the club.
 They, it turns out, had decided to take things forward the very next day.
 She narrated the polyamorous relationship story quite casually.